Frederick L. Wieseman: Early career

 Frederick L. Wieseman was born on March 16, 1908, in Milwaukee, Wisconsin, and his family later moved to Palmyra, Wisconsin, where he attended the high school.
 He graduated in summer of 1925 and subsequently enlisted the Marine Corps as private on August 10 of that year.
 Wieseman took part in the expeditionary duty in China within Yangtze Patrol, Philippines and Guam and rose to the NCO's rank.

 He received appointment to the United States Naval Academy at Annapolis, Maryland, in July 1927 and spent next four years with studies there.
 During his time at the academy, Wieseman was active in football and basketball teams.
 He graduated on June 4, 1931, with a bachelor's degree and was commissioned second lieutenant in the Marine Corps on the same date.

-Many of his classmates had distinguished careers and became general officers: John S. McCain Jr., Horacio Rivero Jr., Charles T. Booth, Lawson P. Ramage, Bernard F. Roeder, Frederick J. Becton, Charles B. Brooks Jr., Ernest B. Ellsworth, Wilmer E. Gallaher, Andrew J. Hill Jr., Harlan T. Johnson, Frederic S. Keeler, Edward J. O'Neill, Forsyth Massey, Berton A. Robbins, Jr., Kinlock C. Walpole, Nelson K. Brown, Austin R. Brunelli, Edward J. Dillon, Robert E. Fojt, Edward H. Forney, Bankson T. Holcomb Jr., Lewis C. Hudson, Clifford H. Shuey or Samuel G. Taxis.

 As any other "fresh" marine officer, Wieseman was sent to the Basic School at Philadelphia Navy Yard for his officers' training.
 After graduation in spring 1932, he was attached to the Marine Corps rifle and pistol team at Marine Barracks Quantico, Virginia, and served there until September of that year, when he was transferred to the Marine Barracks Parris Island, South Carolina.
 While at Parris Island, Wieseman was a member of the Marine football team and later coached the Parris Island basketball team for two years.

 He left Parris Island in April 1934 in order to join the Marine detachment aboard the heavy cruiser USS Minneapolis as newly promoted first lieutenant.
 Wieseman sailed to European waters for the shakedown cruise and later to San Diego via the Panama Canal.
 He then left Minneapolis in June 1935 and was attached again to the Marine Corps rifle and pistol team at Marine Barracks Quantico, Virginia.
 Wieseman also served as assistant coach of the Quantico Marines Devil Dogs football in seasons 1935 and 1936.

 Wieseman departed Quantico in February 1937 in order to be appointed commanding officer of the Marine detachment aboard the newly commissioned aircraft carrier USS Yorktown.
 He took part in the initial training of that vessel in Hampton Roads, Virginia, and also participated in the shakedown cruise to the Caribbean.
 Wieseman was also promoted to the rank of captain in July 1938.